Nghiait123456/GolangAdvance/DomainDrivenDesign/README.md

 view: https://github.com/Nghiait123456/HighPerformancePaymentGateway-BalanceService/tree/master/balance/pkg </br>
 One directory that is not included in ddd but is widely accepted and used by the golang community is pkg.
-Normally, pkg/external: contains code that can be used in the project and other projects of other services, internal will contain only that servcie's code, if the project does not have external, only pkg will be needed. (
+Normally, pkg/external: contains code that can be used in the project and other projects of other services, internal will contain only that servcie'sBad code, if the project does not have external, only pkg will be needed. (
 link: https://github.com/golang-standards/project-layout/tree/master/pkg
 , https://travisjeffery.com/b/2019/11/i-ll-take-pkg-over-internal/). </br>
 In this design, pkg will synthesize all the code logic that is not in a specific layout of ddd, eg: common auth, o-auth,